Im-0xea/ibranching/README.md

 - CPP:
 While cpp also works pretty well, I do not intend to build extra features for it, its syntax is nearly the same as c, basically all usual language features should be functional, some typical syntactics like putting template declarations in a seperate line need to be avoided or manually done by using backslashes

+- GO:
+While im not sure as to how well ib will intigrate with go as I don't use it alot, for now it seams functional, mind you I have already had to set an exception because go is actually a line based language in sheeps clothing

 - JAVA:
 Im not a big fan of this one, but as I have been forced to using it at times, yes ib "supports" java, I in no way intend to maintain advanced syntax features